 Founder and Program Director

-Rebecca leads the overall strategy of Blue Morning and assists with the assessment of companies, assignment of resources, and preparation of portfolio companies for presentation to funders and key asset providers.
+Rebecca manages the assessment of companies, assignment of resources, and preparation of portfolio companies for presentation to investors and key asset providers.
 Additionally, she advises on the building of strategic alliances or licensing structure and execution.

 Rebecca has mentored companies in and around Charlottesville for several years and has served as the Screening Committee Chair for Charlottesville Angel Network.
 Prior to her work as an angel investor, she assisted companies in business development, financial planning and investment from early stage planning through exit, in positions in economic development and through the SBA and Department of Defense.
 She has been COO of two early-stage technology companies which included a micro-encapsulation technology that is now in use in hospitals across the country, assisting in the prevention of anesthesia induced hypothermia.
 Rebecca was trained as a contract management and license professional through CMA, managed a portfolio of 20 companies at Technology Management & Funding in Princeton NJ, and was a multi-time speaker at national technology conferences on the topic of technology commercialization.